Appreciated Securities Donations

 Otherwise, the diocese processes securities donations as a service to parishes and ministries.

 - If your securities are held electronically, download the Securities Donation form below and send it to your brokerage.
-Please send a copy to Stewardship and Development at firstname.lastname@example.org or Fax 816-756-5089.
+Please send a copy to both Linda Maclean at Wells Fargo (firstname.lastname@example.org, Fax: 913-234-7717) and to Stewardship and Development (email@example.com, Fax: 816-756-5089).

 - The diocese will sell your securities and send the proceeds to the parish, school or ministry you designated on the Securities Donation form.